Interesting game, but no mods or map editor .. :X

 Converts local crops into clean, renewable energy as their decay slightly warms steam generated by a massive nuclear reactor.
 Automatically utilized by other buildings you have deployed, wirelessly.

 Processing and storage for harvested food.
-Food is automatically sold at farmers markets with proceeds used to deploy troops and construct buildings.
+Food is automatically sold at charmingly rustic farmers' markets with proceeds used to deploy troops and construct buildings.
 Comes with free harvester that will automatically begin collecting food.

 Lodging for any infantry you may wish to requisition.
 Infantry won't fight for their lives without being paid, and there's a whole lot of them in there waiting to get paid.